 Credit Default Swaps: Each Select Sector SPDR Fund may enter into credit default swap transactions for investment purposes.
 A credit default swap transaction may have as reference obligations one or more securities that are not currently held by a Select Sector SPDR Fund.
 A Select Sector SPDR Fund may be either the protection buyer or protection seller in the transaction.
 Credit default swaps may also be structured based on the debt of a basket of issuers, rather than a single issuer, and may be customized with respect to the default event that triggers purchase or other factors.
 As a protection seller, a Select Sector SPDR Fund would generally receive an upfront payment or a fixed rate of income throughout the term of the swap, which typically is between six months and three years, provided that there is no credit event.
 If a credit event occurs, generally the protection seller must pay the protection buyer the full face amount of the reference obligations that may have little or no value.
-If a Select Sector SPDR Fund were a protection buyer and no credit event occurred during the term of the swap, the Select Sector SPDR Fund would recover nothing if the swap were held through its termination date.
-However, if a credit event occurred, the protection buyer may elect to receive the full notional value of the swap in exchange for an equal face amount of the reference obligation that may have little or no value.
-Where a Select Sector SPDR Fund is the protection buyer, credit default swaps involve the risk that the seller may fail to satisfy its payment obligations to the Select Sector SPDR Fund in the event of a default.
-The purchase of credit default swaps involves costs, which will reduce a Select Sector SPDR Fund's return.
+If a Select Sector SPDR Fund would recover nothing if the swap were held through its termination date.
+However, if a credit event occurred, the protection buyer may elect to receive the full notional value of the swap in exchange for an equal face amount of the reference obligations to the Select Sector SPDR Fund in the event of a default swaps involve the risk that the seller may fail to satisfy its payment obligations to the Select Sector SPDR Fund in the event of a default swaps involves costs, which will reduce a Select Sector SPDR Fund's return.